-Mr. Lee has over 37 years experience in the oil and gas industry.
-He is currently Chairman of the Corporation and also serves as Chairman of Alaris Royalty Corp., CanEra Resources Inc., and Gryphon Petroleum Corp.
-In addition, he is a director of Ithaca Energy Inc. and Darian Resources Ltd. He was previously Vice Chairman of Penn West Energy Trust, Chairman of Canetic Resources Trust and President and Chief Executive Officer of Acclaim Energy Inc., a predecessor of Canetic.
+Mr. Lee has over 38 years experience in the oil and gas industry.
+He is currently Lead Director of the Corporation and serves as Chairman of Alaris Royalty Corp., Ithaca Energy Inc., CanEra Energy Inc., and Gryphon Petroleum Corp.
+He was previously Vice Chairman of Penn West Energy Trust, Chairman of Canetic Resources Trust and President and Chief Executive Officer of Acclaim Energy Inc., a predecessor of Canetic.
 Prior thereto, Mr. Lee was President and Chief Executive Officer of Danoil Energy Ltd, a predecessor of Acclaim.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce and is a member of the Institute of Corporate Directors.